 How to Remove Call Microsoft Helpline scam from Windows.

-Step 3: Clean any registries, created by Call Microsoft Helpline scam on your computer.
+Step 4: Clean Any registries, Created by Call Microsoft Helpline scam on Your PC.

 The usually targeted registries of Windows machines are the following: